Near Wellington in Collingsworth County, Texas — The American South (West South Central)

 Erected 1975 by Texas Historical Commission.
 (Marker Number 4218.)

 Location.
 34° 57.565′ N, 100° 13.341′ W. Marker is near Wellington, Texas, in Collingsworth County.
-Marker can be reached from U.S. 83, on the left when traveling north.
+It can be reached from U.S. 83, on the left when traveling north.
 From Wellington, take U.S. 83 north about 8 miles to park on north side of Red River; marker located just inside entrance to park.
 Touch for map.
 Marker is in this post office area: Wellington TX 79095, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Quanah Parker Trail (a few steps from this marker); Rocking Chair "Ranche" (a few steps from this marker); Site of Lutie School (approx. 4.4 miles away); Collingsworth County (approx. 4.7 miles away); First Methodist Church of Wellington (approx. 7.2 miles away); Methodism in Collingsworth County (approx. 7.2 miles away); O'Neil Building (approx. 7.2 miles away); Collingsworth County Hospital (approx. 7.7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Quanah Parker Trail (a few steps from this marker); Rocking Chair "Ranche" (a few steps from this marker); Site of Lutie School (approx. 4.4 miles away); Collingsworth County (approx. 4.7 miles away); First Methodist Church of Wellington (approx. 7.2 miles away); Methodism in Collingsworth County (approx. 7.2 miles away); O'Neil Building (approx. 7.2 miles away); Collingsworth County Hospital (approx. 7.7 miles away).
 Touch for a list and map of all markers in Wellington.

 Regarding The Red River Plunge of Bonnie and Clyde.
 Pritchard's daughter, Gladys Pritchard Cartwright, was shot through the hand and survived.